karmaking/OBP-API/obp-api/src/main/docs/glossary/OAuth_2.0_Client_Credentials_Flow_Manual.md

 ## Overview
 OAuth 2.0 Client Credentials Flow is used when a client application (such as a backend service) needs to authenticate and request access to resources without user interaction.
 This flow is typically used for machine-to-machine (M2M) authentication.

-## Prerequisites
+## Prerequisites / Assumptions
 Before making requests, ensure you have:
 - A valid **client_id** and **client_secret**.
-- The authorization server running on **localhost:7070**.
+- This example assumes the authorization server (Keycloak) is running on **localhost:7070**.
+Replace this with the actual auth server URL.
-- The required endpoint available: `/realms/master/protocol/openid-connect/token`.
+- A realm needs to been configured (e.g. 'master') and respective endpoint available: `/realms/master/protocol/openid-connect/token`.

 ## 1. Requesting an Access Token
 To obtain an access token, send a **POST** request to the token endpoint with the following details.